 Create Contrast Between Your Ink and T-Shirt Color

 One of the best ways to ensure your text is visible on the shirt is to create a strong contrast between the ink color chosen for the text and the shirt colors you are printing on.
 We recommend printing dark ink on light shirts and light ink on dark shirts.
 Two combinations to avoid are printing a colored ink on the same color shirt, and bright/neon inks on bright/neon shirts.

 It’s also possible to print your text too small, to the point that it’s really only readable to someone standing right in front of the shirt.
 We suggest keeping your text at least a ¼ inch in height to ensure that letters print clearly.
 When drawing, just make sure your lines are at least 1 point size or above.
 And again, when printing very delicate design elements and text, choosing shirts that contrast with the ink color will also help everything is visible.

 Like any creative medium, screen printing has a unique set of parameters of use.
 But, once you learn how it works, you can design your community’s new favorite t-shirt!
-If starting from scratch to design a shirt overwhelms you, check out our collection free editable design templates!
+If designing a t-shirt overwhelms you, check out our collection free t-shirt templates!
 And remember, if you have any questions along the way, we’re here to help!